 I am at heart still 21!!!
 I try never to say ‘no’ to any opportunity that comes my way and this has, on many occasions, led me into doing some crazy challenges…my latest being a wing walk.

-I live in Sittingbourne, Kent, and I love motor sports, hiking, travel, music and outdoor life.
+I live in Sittingbourne, Kent, with my husband Andy and I love motor sports, hiking, travel, music and outdoor life.

 Tell us a fun fact: